kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The interceptor should observe the eviction request objects that match the pods that the interceptor manages (e.g. through labels and labelSelector).
-It should start the eviction process only if it observes an interceptor name in the `.status.activeInterceptors` in the EvictionRequest object that matches the `name` it previously set in the pod's `.spec.evictionInterceptors`.
+It should start the eviction process only if it observes an interceptor name in the `.status.activeInterceptors` in the EvictionRequest object that matches the `name` it previously set in the pod's `.spec.evictionResponders`.

 If the interceptor is not interested in intercepting/evicting the pod anymore, it should set `.status.interceptors[].completionTime`.
 If the